-The PCC continues to ensure that the Estate remains fit for purpose, and during 20/21 work was started in earnest on the replacement Custody building at the Headquarters site, the new building is expected to be in use by Spring 2022.
+The PCC continues to ensure that the Estate remains fit for purpose, and during 20/21 work was started in earnest on the replacement Custody building at the Headquarters site.
+The new building was officially opened on the 21st April and became operational from that point.